 Addressing Health-Related Social Needs

-Meeting people’s health-related social needs (HRSN) has always mattered.
-Under any conditions, the health of individuals, families and communities hinges substantially on stable access to safe, healthy, and affordable housing; to reliable heat, lights, water, internet and phone service; to nutritious food; to transportation resources; to protection from violence, abuse, and exploitation; and much more.
+Meeting people’s health-related social needs has always mattered.
+The health of individuals, families and communities hinges substantially on stable access to safe, healthy, and affordable housing; to reliable heat, lights, water, internet and phone service; to nutritious food; to transportation resources; to protection from violence, abuse, and exploitation; and much more.
+This tool:

 - Curates evolving information and resources in key domains of health-related social need